taeyoungP/TeamProfile_Generator/README.md

 ![Exit app](./Assets/add_option.png)
 ![generated team profile html](./Assets/gnerated_html.png)

+(Example myTeam.html file is lncluded in main directory.)

 ## How to Use
 The application will be invoked by using the following command: